Eamonbaloun/PC-Beginners-Guide/README.md

 - Some concepts may overlap in the videos.
 - Stick to reliable creators for accurate information.
-- Keep in mind that technology may have advanced since some videos were made, but the basic principles remain relevant.
+- Keep in mind that while technology has advanced since some videos were created, the fundamental principles remain unchanged.
 ---

 ### 1. Preparing for Your Build (_Foundational Knowledge_)